eranravid/Dino_genetic_learning/README.md

 Enter your chrome browser and open the developersTool (F12).

+Go offline by navigating to the network tab and checking the offline box and then try navigating somewhere.

 Copy and Paste the content of codeInjector.js into the console.

 Wait for the dino to learn to play on it's own!